jamf/regatta/docs/user_guide/delete.md

 for the complete gRPC API documentation for deleting records in Regatta.

-Delete Range API serves for deleting records in Regatta, offering exact key-value pair deletion, deleting pairs with shared prefix and range deletion.
+Delete Range API serves for deleting records in Regatta, offering exact key-value pair deletion, deleting pairs with shared prefix, and range deletion.

 ## Delete single key